M0hammedHaris/db_hive/docs/front-end-spec.md

 - Validate primary user device distribution (desktop vs tablet vs mobile).
 - Confirm enterprise needs for a Security Officer persona and depth of audit requirements.
 - Decide whether LLM assistance should default to off at org-level or opt-in per user by default.
+- MCP integration: APPROVED — the frontend team should use the agent-provided MCP located at `~/Library/Application Support/Code - Insiders/User/profiles/-984a0df/mcp.json`.
+  - Current PR: [PR #1](https://github.com/M0hammedHaris/db_hive/pull/1) — this spec update.
+  - Action (next steps once the frontend workspace is initialized):
+    1. Create branch `feat/mcp/integrate-storybook` from `chore/docs/front-end-spec/confirmations` or the latest `release/prd-v0.2`.
+    2. Initialize the frontend workspace (add `package.json`/tooling) if missing.
+    3. Scaffold Storybook and Tailwind config, register MCP components and add example stories that demonstrate accessibility and token compatibility.
+    4. Add automated a11y checks (axe-core) in Storybook stories and a minimal visual-regression step (Chromatic optional — keep OFF by default unless team requests it).
+    5. Open a follow-up PR titled `feat(mcp): integrate MCP and scaffold Storybook` linking back to this spec PR for traceability.
+- Chromatic / visual review: keep OFF by default; enable only if the team requests automated visual diffs.

 ---